genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/11_condition-rules.md

 ### Update the Event Handler

-The rule needs to call an Event Handler, which will be called `PositionCancel` using the class created in the previous step.
+The rule needs to call an Event Handler, which will be named `PositionCancel` using the class created in the previous step.
 We have defined the Event Handler in the code block below.
 Open the file **positions-app-tutorial-eventhandler.kts** and insert the code block:

 ```kotlin